Willpower Launches You on Your Journey…

 A better term for failure is feedback

-Jesse reminded me that nobody gets to a successful place in life without some setbacks.
-As such, I am choosing to look at my current financial situation as powerful feedback that although the decisions I made over the past decade were the best I could make at the time, the mindset behind those decisions is no longer working for me.
+Jesse reminded us that nobody gets to a successful place in life without some setbacks.
+As such, I chose to look at my financial situation as powerful feedback that although the decisions I made in the past were the best I could make at the time, the mindset behind those decisions was no longer working for me.

-So instead, I am now actively educating myself on financial matters, analyzing and changing my beliefs towards money, shifting my thoughts to reflect a positive, abundant attitude and continually tweaking my daily habits – such as tackling my writing and marketing tasks first thing in the morning – so that I can move forward towards a financially successful future.
+So instead, I began educating myself (again) on financial matters, analyzing and changing my beliefs towards money, shifting my thoughts to reflect a positive, abundant attitude and continually tweaking my daily habits – such as tackling my writing and marketing tasks first thing in the morning – so that I can continue moving forward towards a financially successful future.